nanogiants/nanogiants-docs/docs/backend/basic-guidelines.md

 2. **Database Schema**

    - **Principle:** Document the structure of the database, including tables, columns, relationships, and constraints.
    - **Explanation:** Database schema documentation assists developers in understanding data models and query requirements.
+We recommend displaying database schemas as Entity-Relationship Diagrams (ERD) for better visualization.
+For working with the database in general, we recommend using [DBeaver](https://dbeaver.io/).
+DBeaver allows you to easily generate ERDs and manage your database effectively.

 3. **Configuration**